Mathieu Vaassen, Founder

 This will be mainly the responsibility of the participating countries.
 There will be regular evaluations whereby the social sector and business sector as well the different interest groups are concerned.
 The country will share their results on a regional level.

-Results will be shared at the annual meeting were at the highest level of a political forum for sustainable developments to draw up the balance sheet at global level.
+Results will be shared at the annual meeting were at the highest level of a political forum for sustainable developments to draw up the balance sheet at a global level.
 To identify new problems and discuss and analyze new solutions.